An Axiomatic Analysis of Distributionally Robust Optimization with $q$-Norm Ambiguity Sets for Probability Smoothing: Reformulation of -DRO

 where $\vt{1}$ is a vector of all ones, $\log(\vt{x})$ denotes component-wise application of the logarithm, $\log(\vt{x}) = (\log x_1, \log x_2, \ldots, \log x_n)^\top$, and $\vt{\lambda}=(\lambda_1, \lambda_2, \ldots, \lambda_n)^\top$.

-Since strong duality holds, the inner maximization problem can be replaced by its dual function.
-This reduces the original min-max structure to a single, convex minimization problem, leading to the following reformulation of $q$-DRO:
+Since strong duality holds, the optimal value of the inner worst-case problem is equal to the minimum of the dual function $g(\vt{\lambda},\beta)$ over the dual variables $(\vt{\lambda},\beta)$.
+Consequently, the original min--max problem reduces to a single minimization problem, yielding the following reformulation of $q$-DRO:

-The specific form of the dual norm $\|\cdot\|_{q}^{\bullet}$ depends on the value of $q$.
-The following well-known relationships hold: